Intermittent fasting schedules for beginners

 As you get on with your afternoon, your body gets busy digesting and absorbing food.

-It calls on insulin to help — because insulin is a hormone that shuttles nutrients where they need to go, like into your muscle and fat cells — and over the next 3-5 hours, your body turns your lunch into useful body stuff, like energy and fat and muscle and brain power.
+It calls on insulin to help — because insulin is a hormone that shuttles nutrients where they need to go, like into your muscle and fat cells — and over the next 3–5 hours, your body turns your lunch into useful body stuff, like energy, fat, muscle, and brain power.

 What’s not happening here is fat burning.